-April.19.2019, The video of Terre di Canossa 2021 is online! , May.23.2021, Participants, along a route of 650 km, competed in 63 time trials, 6 special stages and won 2 Special Trophies., Italian race historic car, historic car race in Italy, sportive historical car race, historic car racing, grand prix historical car, regularity car race competition, historic car Grand Prix Italy, regularity car race competition, historic car race for classic car, Gran Premio Terre of Canossa
+May.24.2021, The video of Terre di Canossa 2021 is online! , May.23.2021, Participants, along a route of 650 km, competed in 63 time trials, 6 special stages and won 2 Special Trophies., Italian race historic car, historic car race in Italy, sportive historical car race, historic car racing, grand prix historical car, regularity car race competition, historic car Grand Prix Italy, regularity car race competition, historic car race for classic car, Gran Premio Terre of Canossa

-A journey that spanned from the 'Via Emilia' to the wonderful sea of Versilia passing through cultural and artistic centres like Lucca and Pisa, wonderful landscapes, ancient castles, rolling green hills, untouched mountain passes and enchanting hamlets await along the route.
+A fabulous road trip that runs from the 'Via Emilia' to the stunning sea of Versilia, passing through cultural and artistic centres like Lucca and Pisa.
+A host of magical landscapes, ancient castles, rolling green hills, untouched mountain passes and enchanting hamlets await along the route.

-A challenging regularity rally for classic cars dating between 1919 and 1976, with 65 timed trials and 6 average speed trials, along a 650 km route, and with a special 'Pre-war Cup' classification.
+A challenging regularity rally for classic cars dating between 1919 and 1976, with both timed trials and average speed trials, along a 650 km route, and with a special 'Pre-war Cup' classification.

 Three exciting days experienced in a perfect combination of beautiful cars, competition, tourism, gastronomy and relaxation.
 A 'Grand Event' planned to the very last detail with the passion and determination of the people of Emilia, Italy’s undisputed motoring region.

 Beside the standard fee with Canossa’s typical style, participants will also have the opportunity to register for the rally only.

 As always, we accepted a relatively small number of vehicles and owners (100 crews), in order to ensure the success of the event.